Find a Pest Control Professional

 “Cars and trucks offer ideal places for refuge for rodents to spend the winter.
 Once inside, they are insulated from the cold and potential predators, and can easily gain access through vents, steering columns and pedal shafts,” said Cindy Mannes, vice president of public affairs for NPMA.
 “Some automobile brands also now feature plant-based biodegradable materials like soy-wiring, which is particularly appetizing to rodents looking for food.”

-Recognizing the signs of an infestation and practicing proper prevention techniques is critical to help keep rodents from hiding under the hood.
+Recognizing the signs of a vermin vehicle infestation and practicing proper prevention techniques is critical to help keep rodents from hiding under the hood.
 Common indicators of rodent activity in cars include gnawed upholstery and insulation, chewed wires near the engine and droppings.
 Vehicles parked in rural areas or near alleys and sewers, as well as those left unused for extended periods of time, are at higher risk for an invasion.
 To keep rodents out of cars, NPMA and its consumer educational site, PestWorld.org, offer this advice:

 - Keep the Vehicle Clean: Paper, tissues and fast food bags can quickly pile up and serve as nesting material for mice.